A healthy house plant is the perfect addition to any home, and when cared for, it can keep growing strong for years!

 Water: Mist the plant to keep humidity high and keep the soil moist.

-Please note: Calla Lilies are toxic to cats and dogs so if you have received one of these make sure you keep it out of reach in a high place.
+Please note: Calla Lilies are toxic to cats and dogs so if you have received one of these make sure you keep it out of reach.

 Origin: Central and South America